earvin-tech/bank-user-management-system/readme.md

 - Interest compounding for savings and checking accounts
 - User-friendly console interface

+## Data Persistence
+The Bank User Management System uses JSON files to persist user and account data across sessions.
+This ensures that user details and account balances are saved and accessible whenever the application is restarted.

+### How JSON Is Used
+- Data Storage: All user and account data is stored in a file named users.json.
+- Loading Data: When the application starts, it reads data from the users.json file.
+- Saving Data: Any changes made during the session (e.g., deposits, withdrawals, adding new users) are saved back to users.json upon exiting the application.

+### Key Functions for JSON Handling:
+**load_data(filename)**:
+  - Reads data from the users.json file.
+  - If the file does not exist, an empty dataset is initialized.
+**save_data(data, filename)**:
+  - Writes user and account data into the users.json file in a structured, readable format.
+**convert_clients_to_json(clients)**:
+- Converts User and Account objects into a JSON-compatible format for storage.
+**convert_json_to_clients(data)**:
+- Reads JSON data and reconstructs it into User and Account objects for application use.

+### users.json Example:
+The following is a sample structure of the users.json file:

+[
+    {
+        "firstname": "John",
+        "lastname": "Doe",
+        "dobm": 1,
+        "dobd": 15,
+        "doby": 1990,
+        "accounts": [
+            {
+                "account_type": "checking",
+                "id": "000001",
+                "balance": 1000.0
+            },
+            {
+                "account_type": "savings",
+                "id": "000002",
+                "balance": 5000.0
+            }
+        ]
+    }
+]

+### Starting Fresh
+- If the users.json file is missing or contains invalid data, the application will notify the user and initialize an empty dataset.

+### Adding or Replacing users.json:
+- To reset or manually add a new JSON file:
+1. Create a file named users.json in the project root directory.
+2. Ensure the structure follows the example provided above.

 ## Installation Instructions
 1. Ensure you have Python 3.x installed on your machine.
 You can download it from [python.org](https://www.python.org/downloads/).
 2. Clone this repository to your local machine using: